-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-4. in this section combined.
-A visit is considered up to 4 continuous hours.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.

+any charges in excess of the non-network provi der reimbursement amount.
 J. Hospice 1.
-Hospice services, including respite care Nothing к.
-Hospital Outpatient hospital or ambulatory surgical center services a.
-Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing b.
-Other outpatient hospital and ambulatory surgical center services received from a physician Nothing Outpatient facility services, including services provided in a hospital observation room Nothing 2.
+Hospice care Nothing 2.
+Respite care Nothing Coverage is limited to five consecutive days at a time.
+K. Hospital Outpatient hospital or ambulatory surgical center services Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing Other outpatient hospital and ambulatory surgical center services received from a physician Nothing c.
+Outpatient facility services, including services provided in a hospital observation room Nothing 2.
 Inpatient hospital services a.
 Inpatient services, other than maternity care, including room and board in a hospital Nothing b.
-Inpatient services received from a physician during an inpatient stay Nothing L. Infertility Services
+Inpatient services received from a physician during an inpatient stay Nothing services authorized by Medica.
+For covered services for any charges in excess of the non-network provides · · · · · · · · · · · · · · · · · · · L. Infertility Services Services to diagnose infertility Covered at the corresponding benefit level depending on type of services provided.

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-M. Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing N. Maternity 1.
-Prenatal care services a.
+M. Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing N. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
+Coverage of labor and delivery services is as described elsewhere in this section.
+Prenatal care services that are considered preventive health services as defined in this Policy See Preventive Health Care Prenatal care services that are not considered preventive health services as defined in this Policy a.
 Hospital and ambulatory surgical center services for prenatal care in an inpatient setting Nothing b.
 Hospital and ambulatory surgical center services for prenatal care in an outpatient setting Nothing c.
-Professional services for prenatal care in an inpatient or outpatient setting Nothing d.
-Home health care Skilled care when you are homebound due to a high risk pregnancy See Home Health Care ii.
-Home infusion therapy See Home Health Care
+Professional services for prenatal Nothing

+Please note: Services from non-network providers are not covered, except emergency services and